redwoodjs/redwood/packages/router/README.md

 ## Sets of Routes

-You can group routes into sets using the `Set` component. `Set` allows you to wrap a set of Routes in another component or component(s)—usually a Context, a Layout, or both:
+You can group Routes into sets using the `Set` component. `Set` allows you to wrap a set of Routes in another component or array of components—usually a Context, a Layout, or both:

 ```js
 // Routes.js